-pecan pie with a slice on a plate and the rest of the pie in pie dish
+Overhead view of a slice of vegan pecan pie on a plate next to the rest of the pie in pie dish.

-My goodness – WHAT a pie!
+My goodness, WHAT A PIE!
 Before I even get into how mouth-watering and delicious this vegan pecan pie is, let’s talk about how it takes only 20 minutes of prep!!
-It’s great if you need a quick holiday pie dish to bring to your holiday table.
-It’s especially great if you’re vegan, or have someone who is or is egg free and needs an egg free dessert recipe.
-I just know it’s one you guys are going to love!
+It’s great if you need a quick holiday pie to bring to your dessert table.
+It’s especially great if you’re vegan, or have someone who is or is egg free and needs an egg free dessert.
+I just know it’s a recipe you guys are going to love!

-slice of vegan pecan pie on a plate with a dollop of whipped cream on top
+Close up of a slice of vegan pecan pie on a plate with a dollop of whipped cream on top, next to a fork.

 Notes on the Ingredients